Virtual tools for public participation

 Our 4 tips for visualisations in public engagement

-4. Weigh up costs and benefits: Virtual methods are effective, but can be costly.
+4. Weigh up costs and benefits: Virtual methods are effective, but can sometimes be costly.
 The added value should be proportionate to the effort involved.

 Conclusion